puppetlabs/puppetlabs-sqlserver/README.md

 * **instance_name**

   The name of the instance to get job information from.
 Leave this variable blank to return information from all instances by default.
-  Named instances can be referred to by either the short name of the instance, or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
+  Refer to named instances by either the short name of the instance or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
 Specifying an instance name will access only that instance.
   Pass the values `.`, `MSSQLSERVER`, or the node name to query only the default instance.
-  This is an optional parameter which will accept a single string or array of strings as input.
+  This is an optional parameter which accepts a single string or array of strings as input.

 * **job_name**

-  The name of a job, or the pattern to match on a jobs name.
+  The name of a job, or the pattern, to match on a jobs name.
-  This is an optional parameter which will accept a single string or array of strings as input.
+  This is an optional parameter which accepts a single string or array of strings as input.

 * **exact_match**

   Set this to true to change the behavior of the `job_name` parameter so that only jobs with names exactly matching one of the provided job_names is returned in the result set.
-  This is an optional parameter which will accept either `true` or `false`.
+  This is an optional parameter which accepts either `true` or `false`.
 It's default value is false.

 ### Microsoft SQL Server terms